liyu95/SupportNet/README.md

 The experimental results were recorded in *level_1_result.md*.

 ### For CIFAR-10, CIFAR-100, HeLa and BreakHis Datasets
-The code the result are in the submodule *myIL*.
+The code the result are in the folder *src_image_data*.
 It's written using Jupyter Notebook.
 Every code and result were thus recorded.

 ## Incremental Learning
 <p align="center">